Jeremiah & Lamentations - NIV

 - Objective approach

 - Key word translation

 - Practical footnotes

 - And more!

 Jeremiah & Lamentations:

 Timothy M. Willis writes that Jeremiah is pivotal to one's understanding of the Old Testament for three reasons.
 First, Jeremiah writes at a crucial time in Israel's history.
-While Judah survived and even began to thrive after the Assyrains' attack on the northern territory of Israel some hundred years before Jeremiah, circumstances change during Jeremiah's career.
+While Judah survived and even began to thrive after the Assyrians' attack on the northern territory of Israel some hundred years before Jeremiah, circumstances change during Jeremiah's career.
 Idolatry is taken up once again and Jerusalem is destroyed by Babylon, who exiles the majority of the nation.

-Second, God's convenant relationship with his people is pictured time and time again in Jeremiah.
+Second, God's covenant relationship with his people is pictured time and time again in Jeremiah.
 While the Davidic and Mosaic covenants seem to be impossible to fulfill when the royal family is not preserved and the promised land is ransacked, is it possible that the Abrahamic covenant could still be fulfilled?
 Could Israel still be the nation that God uses to bless other nations?
 Jeremiah addresses these questions as he makes prophecies about the future of the nation of Israel and the coming Messiah.